Current Events

 Much of the Arctic sky is generally covered with low stratus and stratocumulus clouds.
 When the area begins to warm up in Spring like in May-June, then cloudiness increases.
 The least amount of cloud cover is experienced in December-January.

 Arctic locations don't receive much precipitation.
 What they do receive is generally snow during Fall and in Spring.
 They generally receive less than 10 inches of precipitation a year.
-This means they can be officially classified as a dessert!
+This means they can be officially classified as a desert!

 The Arctic can also be windy!
 With little in the way to slow them, winds can sweep over huge areas of land depositing loads of snow when a landform or obstacle is reached.
 The summer months in the Arctic are actually the windiest.